heliseus/p2pool-yrmix/README.md

     git submodule init
     git submodule update

-dash_hash:
+yrmix_hash:

-    cd dash_hash
+    cd yrmix_hash
     python setup.py install --user

 Running P2Pool:
 -------------------------
-To use P2Pool, you must be running your own local dashd.
+To use P2Pool, you must be running your own local yrmixd.
 For standard configurations, using P2Pool should be as simple as:

     python run_p2pool.py